5 Steps For Effective Website Localisation A Detailed Guide

 • Interactive text input based on different locales,

-• Color schemes, symbols, and icons supporting various regions,
+• Colour schemes, symbols, and icons supporting various regions,

 • Text and graphics appropriateness.

-The objective of this testing is to ensure that various components of the website are region-specific.
+The objective of this testing is to ensure that all components of the website are region-specific.

-Another testing is linguistic testing that verifies the context and language attribute to ensure that the words fit your target audience perfectly.
-The testing includes (but this is not limited to inspecting):
+Another testing is linguistic testing, which verifies the context and language to ensure that the words fit your target audience.
+The testing includes (but is not limited to) inspecting:

 • Typographical errors,